 When faith tourism is mentioned, Hatay, one of the very popular cities in our country, stands out with its history as well as the beauty that it provides to tourists.
+St. Simeon Monastery is one of those highly respected areas not only for Christians but for all culture and history enthusiasts.

 Saint Simeon Stylite and the Stylite Sect

 For thousands of years, Anatolia has hosted many religions and tribes.
 Until the settlement of the Turks, many points of the Anatolia were deemed as holy for Christians, too.
-Born in 389 A.D around Antakya, which is one of those points, Saint Simeon Stylite was well educated in religion in his youth.
+Born in 389 A.D around Hatay, which is one of those points, Saint Simeon Stylite was well educated in religion in his youth.
 Saint Simeon also completed his education in the Christian Monastery in the region.
 When he lost his whole family because of an earthquake, he went through a crisis and threw himself to the mercy of God.
 At that time, there was a monk who lived in Aleppo who shared a name with him.
 This monk, who was known as Old Simeon, was a religious educator with many followers.
 Simeon went to Aleppo and was educated by Old Simeon there.
-After getting this education, Saint Simeon Stylite returned to Antakya and went up the hill around Samandağ for seclusion.
+After getting this education, Saint Simeon Stylite returned to Hatay and went up the hill around Samandağ for seclusion.
 He started to explain what he learned there.

 The Seclusion Block of Stylites